SiteSaviors/forever-in-color/TECHNICAL-SPEC.md

 ### Where Alignment is Critical (CODEX must follow)

-1. **Generation Counter Logic** → Prompt must appear immediately after the 5th anonymous generation; hard gate enforced at 10th.
+1. **Generation Counter Logic** → User MUST see soft prompt at exactly 3 generations (not 4, not 5)
-2. **Style Carousel Hover Interaction** → Must show original photo on hover (NOT video, NOT animation loop).
+2. **Style Carousel Hover Interaction** → Must show original photo on hover (NOT video, NOT animation loop)
-3. **Account Prompt Timing** → Delay modal by ~2s after the triggering generation to preserve the reveal moment.
+3. **Account Prompt Timing** → Must appear 2 seconds after 3rd generation completes (to not ruin WOW moment)
-4. **Collapsible Sidebar in Studio** → Must remain collapsible (expanded by default on desktop, collapsed on mobile).
+4. **Collapsible Sidebar in Studio** → Must be collapsible (not always-visible), default to expanded on desktop, collapsed on mobile
-5. **Watermark Placement** → Centered, semi-transparent Wondertone logo, never obscure faces/subjects.
+5. **Watermark Placement** → Centered, semi-transparent Wondertone logo, cannot obscure face/subject
-6. **Living Memory Upload** → Must happen post-checkout (not during the main preview flow).
+6. **Living Memory Upload** → Must happen POST-checkout (not during main flow)

 ### Where Flexibility is OK (CODEX can iterate)